-All NSW public sector entities must apply Australian Accounting Standards.
-This Circular updates the mandates of accounting policy options and major policy decisions under Australian Accounting Standards to be applied in entity financial statements for financial years ending on or after 30 June 2020.
+Agencies must apply Australian Accounting Standards.
+This Circular updates the mandates of accounting policy options and major policy decisions under Australian Accounting Standards to be applied in entity financial statements for financial years ending on or after 30 June 2021.

-The main changes to the mandates are the adoption of new accounting standards effective in FY 2019-20, and to update the list of Standards issued but not yet effective and confirm that Accounting Standards cannot be early adopted.
+The main changes to the mandates are the adoption of new accounting standards effective in FY 2020-21, and to update the list of Standards issued but not yet effective and confirm that Accounting Standards cannot be early adopted.